rebelsky/sams-assorted-musings-reflections/work-family-conflicts-2018-02-11.md

 ---

 Postscript: In this instance, I am also privileged in being male.
-As a male, I get positive reactions when I choose family over work.
+As a male, I usually get positive reactions when I choose family over work.
 Women, on the other hand, may be told that they do not take their work seriously if they make the same choice that I make.

 ---